Deep Regression on Manifolds: A 3D Rotation Case Study: Experiments

-We evaluate variants of PoseNet on the \emph{Cambridge Landmarks} datasets, and report the median errors for camera position and orientation.
-We use hyperparameters provided by Walch \etal~\cite{walch_image-based_2017} for each dataset.
-In accordance with their original work, we do not report results for the \emph{Street} and \emph{Great Court} sets, as training does not converge with the implementation provided.
-We observed negligible variance in the results across different trainings, because of the use of pretrained weights and deterministic seeding in the implementation, and report therefore a single result for each mapping.
+We choose $\delta = \gamma/8$ to weight the losses similarly (see supp. mat. for details).
+We evaluate variants of PoseNet on \emph{Cambridge Landmarks} datasets, and report median camera position and orientation errors.
+We use the PoseNet implementation of Walch~\etal~\cite{walch_image-based_2017} with its recommended hyperparameters settings.
+We observed negligible variance in the results across different training, because of the use of pre-trained weights and deterministic seeding, and we therefore report a single result for each mapping.